jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 27: Dots
 ![day27 video](https://jaanekaraster.github.io/30-day-map-challenge-23/day27_dots/day27.gif)

+Municipalities are amazing sources of standardized data, so today's map used data from [Open Data DC](https://opendata.dc.gov/).

 ![day27 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day27_dots/day27.png)

-🚗 It's tough to be a driver in Washington, DC.
+With this data we can answer some important questions, like what it's like to be a driver in Washington, DC.
+Where are the most parking tickets issued, and how much revenue does this generate for the city?

+The results:
 Over 108,000 parking tickets were issued in June 2023 alone!
 ➡️ 96% were issued by the Department of Public Works ➡️ $6.2 million in fines were due, of which $2.2 million were paid